Janesh7/CPP_DSA/STL/readme.md

         maxi.pop();
     }

-Here we directly put maxi.size() in loop as we r poping in the same loop aswell which would change the size of q with each iteration and would give faulty error
+Here we directly put maxi.size() in loop as we r poping in the same loop aswell which would change the size of q with each iteration and would give faulty error ie will only print 2 elements from 4
 FUNCTIONS :

 - push(x)